 What are some environmental exposures?

 How do you start the investigation of finding the exposures?

 “A reaction to common components of a person's environment, including chemicals, food, water and physical particles, that results in symptoms relating to multiple organ systems and a general poor state of health.”

 The American Academy of Environmental Medicine defines environmental illness:

 "ENVIRONMENTALLY TRIGGERED ILLNESSES (ETI) are the adverse consequences that result when the hemodynamic interactions among biological functions are compromised by external or internal stressors.
-These stressors may range from severe acute exposure to a single stressor, to cumulative relatively low-grade exposures to many stressors over time.
+These stressors may range from severe acute exposure to a single stressor to cumulative relatively low-grade exposures to many stressors over time.
 The resultant dysfunction is dependent on the patient's genetic makeup, his nutrition and health in general, the stressors, the degree of exposure to them, and the effects of seven fundamental biological governing principles: biochemical individuality, individual susceptibility, the total load, the level of adaptation, the bipolarity of responses, the spreading phenomenon, and the switch phenomenon."

 Dr. Ilona Samara, MD is a leading specialist in the treatment of environmental illness in the Oklahoma area.